Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/parcel.md

 ---
 layout: docs
-title: "Boosted & Parcel"
+title: "Boosted Innovation Cup & Parcel"
-description: The official guide for how to include and bundle Boosted's CSS and JavaScript in your project using Parcel.
+description: The official guide for how to include and bundle Boosted Innovation Cup's CSS and JavaScript in your project using Parcel.
 group: getting-started
 aliases:
   - "/docs/getting-started/parcel/"